mtlynch/mtlynch.io/content/posts/nix-fuzz-testing/index.md

 > - libpng (for pdftopng and pdftohtml)
 > - zlib (for pdftopng and pdftohtml)

-I only want to run pdftotext, so I only need CMake and FreeType.
+I only want to run `pdftotext`, so I only need CMake and FreeType.
 Looking at the Nix package repository, I see that packages for cmake and freetype are already available:

 - [cmake](https://search.nixos.org/packages?channel=24.05&show=cmake&from=0&size=50&sort=relevance&type=packages&query=cmake)
 - [freetype](https://search.nixos.org/packages?channel=24.05&show=freetype&from=0&size=50&sort=relevance&type=packages&query=freetype)